Skip to main content

 Guest Payment

-Guest payments enable end users to provide their payment option details for each payment i.e. the payment option is not persisted (tokenized) and not associated with an account.
+Guest payments enable end users to provide their payment option details for each payment i.e., the payment option is not persisted (tokenized) and not associated with an account.

 Payment Credential Vault Based Payment

+SmartPay supports tokenization, allowing customers to store payment credentials for future transactions.
 Payment Credential Vault based payments enable end users to persist (tokenize) their provided payment option details so that these can be re-used without needing to be entered as part of future payments.

 info

-We recommend setting a minimum timeout of 90 seconds, even though the API requests are expected to return a response much faster.
+We recommend setting a minimum timeout of 90 seconds, even though API requests are expected to return a response much faster.

 Process Flow